lambdaclass/cairo_karnak/README.md

 to run Cairo programs as fast as possible, while ignoring the checks that are present in a full-blown VM.

-The first version won't be designed to generate executables.
+The first version won't be designed to generate executables, it will more similar to a JIT compiler.

 ## Roadmap